 1.8 This Contract and the payments attached to it shall not be assigned to a third-party in any manner whatsoever.

-1.9 The Lead Partner and the Partners understand and agree that the MA may delegate tasks related to monitoring of the project implementation to the Joint Secretariat of the Programme (“the JS”).
+1.9 The Lead Partner and the Partners understand and agree that the MA may delegate tasks related to monitoring of the project implementation to the Joint Secretariat of the Programme including Branch Offices (“the JS”).

 1.10 The Lead Partner and the Partners must answer all written requests from the MA/JS, within the deadline stipulated in the respective request and must also support the MA/JS in fulfilling their tasks, including on-site visits and other tasks related to the monitoring, evaluation and implementation of the Programme and the project.